sujal-0611/MLlabs/Lab4.md

 - [Practical Guide to Fine-Tuning Transformers](https://towardsdatascience.com/fine-tuning-transformers-723e6c2ea7ea)

 **Exercise 6.1**: What are some potential issues with the way we fine-tuned our model?
+We are using multiplication to generate a set of training data which is exactly the same there is no diversity in the data or combinations of different ways of greetings that causes the model to overfit.
 **Final Project**: Fine-tune a chatbot on a more complex dataset, such as the [Persona-Chat dataset](https://github.com/facebookresearch/ParlAI/tree/master/parlai/tasks/personachat).
 Try out different models from the Hugging Face model hub.
 Evaluate the chatbot's performance before and after fine-tuning and discuss the findings.